-^{} A formal forecast range for the 2018 year of account will be released at the time of publishing the Q1 2019 QMA.
+^{} A formal forecast range for the 2019 year of account will be released at the time of publishing the Q1 2020 QMA.

-Cathedral Capital (1998) Limited, an incorporated member of Lloyd's and a Lancashire Group Company, provided £100.0m for the 2016, 2017 and 2018 years of account.
+Cathedral Capital (1998) Limited, an incorporated member of Lloyd's and a Lancashire Group Company, is the sole capital provider for all years of accounts.

-2016 underwriting result
+2017 underwriting result

-The 2016 year of account closed on 31 December 2018 with a profit of \$2.3m, inclusive of currency translation gains but before standard personal expenses.
-This includes movement on the closed years of account.
-This equates to a profit of 1.8% of capacity.
-The gross signed premium income, net of brokerage, was circa 37% of capacity at year-end rates of exchange.
+The 2017 year of account closed on 31 December 2019 with a profit of \$1.4m.
+This includes movement on the closed years of account and equates to a profit of 1.1% of capacity.